 Romania

 Even though the EU Commission notified Romania, along with the Czech Republic, in its infringement notice, the transposition of the reporting obligations has already been finalised.
-However, some legislative changes under the Transparency and Audit Directives remain pending, and the government expects to finalise these changes by the end of 2024 or early 2025.
+Still, some legislative changes under the Transparency and Audit Directives remain pending, and the government expects to finalise these changes by the end of 2024 or early 2025.

 The Romanian Ministry of Finance and the National Tax Administration Agency function as supervisory authorities for the transposed obligations, with some entities falling under the supervision of the Romanian National Bank.
 For failure to comply with reporting obligations sanctions of up to EUR 8,000 may be imposed.
 The transposed obligations are generally in line with the CSRD.